Syphilis

 You should get tested as soon as possible if you're worried you could have syphilis, because:

-- syphilis won't normally go away on its own
+- Syphilis won't normally go away on its own

-- getting tested is the only way to find out if you have it
+- Getting tested is the only way to find out if you have it

-- the medicines used to treat syphilis are only available on prescription – you can't buy them yourself
+- The medicines used to treat syphilis are only available on prescription – you can't buy them yourself

-- treatment can help reduce the risk of serious problems developing later on, and reduce the chances of spreading the infection to others
+- Treatment can help reduce the risk of serious problems developing later on, and reduce the chances of spreading the infection to others

 The test for syphilis usually involves a blood test and/or removing a sample of fluid from any sores using a swab (similar to a cotton bud).

-Treatments for syphilis
+Treatments for Syphilis

 Syphilis is usually treated by a specialist with either:

-- an injection of antibiotics into your buttocks – most people will only need one dose, although three injections given at weekly intervals may be recommended if you've had syphilis for a long time
+- An injection of antibiotics into your buttocks – most people will only need one dose, although three injections given at weekly intervals may be recommended if you've had syphilis for a long time

-- a course of antibiotics tablets if you can't have the injection – this will usually last two or four weeks, depending on how long you've had syphilis
+- A course of antibiotics tablets if you can't have the injection – this will usually last two or four weeks, depending on how long you've had syphilis

 You should avoid any kind of sexual activity or close sexual contact with another person until at least two weeks after your treatment finishes.

-How syphilis is spread
+How Syphilis is Spread

+Syphilis is mainly spread through close contact with an infected sore.
 This usually happens during vaginal, anal or oral sex, or by sharing sex toys with someone who's infected.
 Anyone who's sexually active is potentially at risk.

 Pregnant women with syphilis can also pass the infection to their unborn baby.
-Read more about Syphilis in pregnancy below.
+Read more about Syphilis in Pregnancy below.

 It may be possible to catch syphilis if you're an injecting drug user and you share needles with somebody who's infected, or through blood transfusions (this is very rare in the UK as all blood donations are tested for syphilis).